jarvis394/tihon/README.md

 Global:

-- Learn TypeScript to get rid of some checking. _Types are good_
+- ~~Learn TypeScript to get rid of some checking. _Types are good_~~
-- Make an API and divide frontend and backend to 2 projects **(Almost done)**
+- ~~Make an API and divide frontend and backend to 2 projects~~
 - Translate everything to English, even `/random`

 Needed:

 - ~~Set every checking as `throw new CommandError` for better code style and error handling~~

-  Better make a callback for command to execute with given command result
+  ~~Better make a callback for command to execute with given command result~~

+  Done by modules system in v8

 - ~~Add unified timeouts for commands~~
 - Get results of every command written with command log